myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-06-27T09:59:43.608Z
 >
 > Finally, I have added some useful utilities related to "viewer".
 Instead of having to look at the viewer to determine if an authenticated user has Liked/NotLiked a particular post, I have made it possible to look directly at the viewer from the Post and Actor objects.
 Thanks @dashu.bsky.social :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-27T09:56:46.132Z
->
-> Next, the input "langs" was added to the lexicon of "app.bsky.feed.post", so I implemented it in the bluesky package as well.
-You can specify well-formatted BCP 47 format language tags

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-06-27T09:55:58.941Z
->
-> First, as a major change, I have changed the way to upload blobs.
-Previously, we passed a File object to uploadBlob, but now we pass the bytes of the target data to be uploaded.
-This allows for platform-independent implementation!
-Thanks @redsolver.net :)

----
 <!-- MY-BSKY_TIMELINE:END -->